arp242/gopher.vim/README.md

 The idea is to to provide a "light-weight" experience by offloading functionality to native Vim features or generic plugins when they offer a good user experience.
-It's not "hard-core minimalist", but does try to avoid re-implementing things that are always handled well by other features or plugins rather than duplicating them (which is what vim-go does, an approach which does come with some advantages by the way).
+It's not hard-core minimalist, but does try to avoid re-implementing things that are always handled well by other features or plugins rather than duplicating them.

 Installation
 ------------